Probing an emergent $U(1)$ extension of the Standard Model at colliders: Settings of emergent scenario

-From the effective action (\ref{eff-act}), we see that a gauge symmetry $U(1)_X$ is emerged in the effective four-dimensional spacetime arising from the more fundamental five-dimensional spacetime, where the charges of the SM fermions under $U(1)_X$ are the quantum numbers characterizing the $U(1)$ active action on them.
-The gauge coupling $g_{_X}$ is determined in terms of the radius $R$ of the fiber and the four-dimensional Planck scale $M_{\text{Pl}}$ as

-The relation (\ref{gX-coupling}) the gauge coupling $g_{_X}$ is small if $R^{-1}\ll M_{\text{Pl}}$.
-The usual right-handed neutrinos $\nu_{aR}$ have no charge under $U(1)_X$, which is different to the usual $U(1)$ extension of the SM in which the right-handed neutrinos carry non-zero charges under an additional $U(1)$.
+From the effective action (\ref{eff-act}), we see that a gauge symmetry $U(1)_X$ emerges in the effective four-dimensional spacetime, which originates from the more fundamental five-dimensional spacetime.
+The charges of the SM fermions under the emergent symmetry $U(1)_X$ are the quantum numbers characterizing the $U(1)$ active action on them.
+The usual right-handed neutrinos $\nu_{aR}$ have no charge under $U(1)_X$, which is different from the usual $U(1)$ extension of the SM in which the right-handed neutrinos carry non-zero charges under an additional $U(1)$.
 Whereas, their KK excitations $\{\psi_{naR},\chi_{naR}\}$ carry non-zero $U(1)_X$ charges but their couplings to the $X$ gauge boson are unusual.
 By requiring the emergent $U(1)_X$ gauge symmetry to be free anomaly, we can determine the $U(1)_X$ charges of the SM fermions given in Table \ref{Xcharge-number}.

-Note that, without loss of generality we set $x$ given in Table \ref{Xcharge-number} to be $1$ in this work.
-Also, the readers see the scalar sector and Yukawa couplings, which are not relevant to our discussion in this work, in Ref. \cite{Nam2019a}.